 DECOMMISSIONING AND RECLAMATION

-We take a collaborative approach to remediate and reclaim the land disturbed by our operations to make sure our remediation plan aligns with landowner/stakeholder expectations for future use.
-Where possible in our operating areas, we have developed joint venture and Indigenous partnerships in our site closures.
+We take a collaborative approach to site closure, engaging with landowners and stakeholders to ensure our restoration plan aligns with expectations for future use.
+Where possible, we utilize and encourage Indigenous partnerships and engagement in a collaborative approach to our site closures.

-Decommissioning (also known as abandonment): The process of completing abandonment work on a once active well so that it can be left in a safe and compliant state and will not cause harm to any environmental or human surroundings.
-This process also includes removal of any equipment on site that was used to produce oil and natural gas products from the well.
+Decommissioning (also known as abandonment): The process includes completing abandonment work on wells so that the site can be left in a safe and compliant state.
+This process also includes removal of any equipment and abandonment of any pipelines associated with the site.

 Reclamation: The process of restoring the surface area of a wellsite, access road or facility.